gioblu/Agenda/README.md

 Agenda 1.0 Stable
 ======

 There are a lot of scheduler implementations for Arduino on github, I have developed Agenda because I needed an overflow proof implementation non interrupt-driven I could trust for HAB (High Altitude Balloon) launches and home automation experiments.
 Agenda is immune to `micros()` overflow and it is designed to work rock solid.
 The big PROs are the high resilience, compatibility with any sort of library and configurable memory consumption.
-Consider that Agenda, not using interrupts, can likely overshoot requested delays and scheduled executions with long duration tasks.
+Consider that Agenda, not using interrupts, can likely overshoot requested delays and scheduled executions with long duration tasks; to avoid this structure intelligently your code.

 First you have to instantiate the Agenda object:
 ```cpp